Cristiano Luis Dias

-Dr. Dias joined the Physics department at NJIT as an Assistant Professor in September 2012.
+Dr. Dias joined the Department of Physics at NJIT as an Assistant Professor.
 Previously, he held a Post-doctoral position at Freie Universitat Berlin (Volkswagen foundation), University of Toronto, and Western University.

 The focus of his research is in understanding fundamental problems in molecular Bio-Physics using large scale computer simulations.
 He is working towards understanding molecular mechanisms accounting for protein function, stability, and aggregation.
 These efforts are of paramount importance for the design of new drugs, to treat diseases that result from misfolding and/or aggregation, and to understand biological and cellular functions at the molecular level.

 · MSc, Physics, Universite de Montreal.

 Dr. Dias uses theory and computer simulations to understand emerging phenomena at the interface of Physics, Biology, and Chemistry.
 His group uses all-atom models and develops coarse-grained models to study equilibrium and non-equilibrium phenomena in molecular Bio-Physics.
 Dr. Dias seeks to decipher: (i) microscopic mechanisms accounting for the aggregation of peptides into amyloid fibrils, (ii) how these fibrils interact with each other accounting for the bulk properties of biomaterials, and (iii) how they interact with micelles/cells.
 These efforts are of paramount importance for the design of new drugs to treat diseases that result from misfolding and/or aggregation, to understand biological and cellular functions at the molecular level, and to design new biomaterials.